cardano-acropolis/academy/README.md

 is spent, the sum of the outputs must be equal to the sum of the inputs.
-Thus, the value of a UTxO may be divided and signed to multiple other parties, but the total value of all of the UTxOs in the system can never be altered by a transaction (escept in as much as it must be verified and minted into a block, but this is a completely separate mechanism.)
+Thus, the value of a UTxO may be divided and signed to multiple other parties, but the total value of all of the UTxOs in the system can never be altered by a transaction (except in as much as it must be verified and minted into a block, but this is a completely separate mechanism.)